 - Risks of future losses and going concern: The Company's ability to continue as a going concern is dependent upon the ability to ultimately generate future profitable operations and obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 The Company has reported net losses and comprehensive losses for the years ended December 31, 2022 and 2021.
-The Company had a cash balance of \$92.9 million as of March 31, 2023 and believes this is enough to continue as a going concern at least for the next twelve months.
-The Company's business does not currently operate on a self-sustaining basis and until it is successfully able to fund its expenditures from its revenues, its ability to continue as a going concern is dependent on obtaining additional debt financing to fund long-term expenditures related to the construction of the Phase 1 Greentech Plant.
-The Company expects to continue to sustain operating losses in the future until it generates revenue from commercial production of its mineral properties.
-There is no guarantee that the Company will ever be profitable. - Significant shareholder influence: To the Company's knowledge, as of the date hereof, A10 Fund holds approximately 43.6% of the outstanding Common Shares.
+The Company had a cash balance of \$38.1 million as of September 30, 2023 and believes it will be capable of generating more cash from its operations and considers it will continue as a going concern at least for the next twelve months.
+The Company's business does not currently operate on a self-sustaining basis and until it is successfully able to fund its expenditures from its revenues, its ability to continue as a going concern is dependent on obtaining additional debt financing to fund long-term expenditures related to the construction of the Phase 1 Greentech Plant. - Significant shareholder influence: To the Company's knowledge, as of the date hereof, A10 Investimentos Fundo de Investimento de Ações Investimento No Exterior ("A10 Fund") holds approximately 43.6% of the outstanding Common Shares.
 For as long as it directly or indirectly maintains a significant interest in the Company, A10 Fund may be in a position to affect the Company's governance and operations.
 As a result of its shareholdings, A10 Fund has the ability, among other things, to approve significant corporate transactions and delay or prevent a change of control of the Company that could otherwise be beneficial to minority shareholders.
 A10 Fund generally will have the ability to control the outcome of any matter submitted for the vote or consent of the Company's shareholders.
 In some cases, the interests of A10 Fund may not be the same as those of the other minority shareholders, and conflicts of interest may arise from time to time that may be resolved in a manner detrimental to the Company or minority shareholders (including conflicts of interests that result from certain officers and directors being involved with the A10 Fund).
 The effect of this influence may be to limit the price that investors are willing to pay for Common Shares.